adrianhorning08/aa-google-form-filler/README.md

 * Script that fills out that stupid form

 ## Setup you need to do
+* You need to download the selenium chrome webdriver
 * Put your name and last name in `first_name` and `last_name`
 * You need to copy and paste the link to the form and put it in `google_form_link` and you also need to change the `week_of` variable to the week that the form is for
 * You need to add a `config.rb` file and create 2 variables: